CareyDynasty/odin-landing-page/README.md

 # odin-landing-page

 This is a simple landing page project.
-Built using simple HTML & CSS
+Built using simple HTML & CSS.